Alaska Airlines Atmos™ Rewards status: What each tier offers

 Getting upgrades for yourself to first class or premium class is an excellent way to elevate your own flight experience.
 But if you typically fly with a companion, you may feel bad leaving them in the main cabin.

-If you qualify for Alaska MVP Gold status, though, you can get upgrades for both you and the person you’re flying with.
-You can also gift upgrades to someone even if they’re not flying with you.
+If you qualify for any of the four Atmos Rewards status levels you can get upgrades for both you and the person you’re flying with.

 If you want lounge access

-Among the other great perks that Alaska MVP Gold 75K status provides, one is the chance to enjoy the Alaska Lounge up to four times per year.
+Among the other great perks that Atmos Platinum status provides, one is access to oneworld® First Class lounges for you and one guest (on international flights outside the US, Canada and Mexico).
 These lounges come with a number of amenities, including complimentary food and snacks, beverages and cocktails, WiFi access, concierge service and more.

 Alaska Airlines credit cards